-- 1. From the Web Console menu bar, click Applications, or from the Data Management Console, expand the Server node folder. - On the Web Console, the Applications page opens. - 2.
-From the ribbon, click the Application Path icon, or right-click the Application Directories folder in the navigation pane, and select Application Path.

-The Application Path page opens.

-3. From the Profile drop-down menu, select New Profile.
+- 1. From the Web Console sidebar, click Applications, or from the Data Management Console, expand the Server node folder. - On the Web Console, the Applications page opens. - 2.
+From the ribbon, click Mange, then Application Path, or right-click the Application Directories folder in the navigation pane, point to Manage, and click Application Path. - The Application Path page opens. - 3.
+From the Profile drop-down menu, select New Profile.

-4. Enter a name in the New Profile Name field.

-5. Select an option from the Application Path drop-down menu.
+- 4. Enter a name in the New Profile Name field and click OK. - 5.
+Select an option from the Change Profile Precedence drop-down list on the menu bar.